matrix-org/docker-jitsi/README.md

 focus: 'focus.prosody', // defaults to 'focus.jitsi-meet.example.com'
 focusUserJid: 'focus@auth.prosody', // The real JID of focus participant - can be overridden here
 ```
+**NOTE:** `config/config.js` is from the jitsi-meet repository.
+If you prefer, you can modify `docker-compose.yaml` to not mount in `config/config.js` and instead modify the config.js in-place in your jitsi-meet clone.

 `config/default.conf`:
 (Note: also change "localhost" here)